How to Tap a Maple Tree for Syrup

 This post may contain affiliate links and/or advertisements, which means that Homestead How-To earns advertising fees or commissions if you click on a link or make a purchase.
 As an Amazon Affiliate, we earn commission on qualified purchases.
 Visit our affiliate disclosure page to learn more.
 The views expressed by authors on this site are based on their experiences only; Homestead-How To in no way provides any warranty, expressed or implied, toward the content of these articles.
 Please use at your own risk.

 This post was contributed by Kate Whelley McCabe from Vermont Evaporator Company, our partner in a series of articles on backyard sugaring for February 2020.
+We appreciate Kate’s help in teaching our audience how to tap a maple tree!

 When to Tap your Maple Tree